arthurvr/todomvc/readme.md

 To help solve this problem, we created TodoMVC - a project which offers the same Todo application implemented using MV* concepts in most of the popular JavaScript MV\* frameworks of today.

+Please note that TodoMVC might not be the right place to compare the size of different frameworks.
+We intentionally use unminified vendor libraries to make it easier for people to read and debug the code.

 ## View & Run in Web IDE